innoq/anonymous_inmail/README.md

 * No cookies, sessions, external resources.

-* You can trust us to never log the IP of the incoming mail submission (or, if you don't, use a coffee shop WiFi, some friend's computer, an internet cafe, or [Tor](https://www.torproject.org/)).
+* The application never logs the IP of the incoming mail submission (If you don't trust that, use a coffee shop WiFi, some friend's computer, an internet cafe, or [Tor](https://www.torproject.org/)).

 * To guard against spoofing by admins, we do not log the text submitted, and also that text is encrypted towards the recipients' S/MIME keys.

-* We don't do HTTPS ourselves (maybe some time we will, for the time now, it's only a convenience that we don't).
+* However, we don't do HTTPS ourselves (maybe some time we will, for the time now, it's only a convenience that we don't).
 We leave that to a reverse proxy in front of us.
-So the last yard of network, your data is unencrypted.
+So when transiting the last yard of network, your data is unencrypted.

 ## Prerequisites (installation)